 Indoor air pollutants can be represented as Particulate Matter, PMx ( where ‘x’ defines the maximum particle diameter in the airborne particle mixture or ‘aerosol’) Eg. PM2.5 PM10 etc. Improving indoor air quality means contributing to better health and creating a safer environment for the population indoors.
 One effective way of achieving sufficient air quality can be like hiring a professional environment monitoring solution based on high precision air quality dust sensors capable of detecting even the slightest PM particles. .

-Call us for more information on wireless indoor air quality monitoring solutions for the next normal
+Call us for more information on solutions for improving operational healthcare and safety by deploying indoor air quality monitoring solutions for the next normal